benfrey/cisc375-project4/README.md

     - ~~It's OK to have a separate 'Update' button, so users can change many filters before triggering a new request (we have update button - done)~~
 - ~~Style the background color of rows in the table to categorize crimes as "violent crimes" (crimes against another person), "property crimes" (crimes against a person's or business' property), or "other crimes" (anything else) (Logan - done)~~
   - ~~You can categorize as you see fit - here's a link with more info to help though: https://www.justia.com/criminal/offenses/ (Links to an external site.) (done)~~
-  - Also include a legend for the colors
+  - Also include a legend for the colors (Ben can do)
 - ~~Add a marker to the map at exact crime location when selected from the table (Grant - done)~~
-  - Make marker a different color / icon than the markers for the total crimes per neighborhood
+  - Make marker a different color / icon than the markers for the total crimes per neighborhood (Ben will still do)
-  - Create a popup with date, time, incident, and delete button
+  - Create a popup with date, time, incident, and delete button (Ben will still do)
   - ~~Note addresses are slightly obscured (e.g. '98X UNIVERSITY AV W' or 'THOMAS AV & VICTORIA') (done)~~
     - ~~For addresses with an 'X' in the address number, you can replace it with a '0' (e.g. '90X UNIVERSITY AV W' would become '980 UNIVERSITY AV W').
 Careful not to replace all X's though - there could be an X in the street name! (done)~~